Information for Dependents and Families

 Information for Parents & Families of International Students

-Parents are not eligible to attend the student orientation, however they are encouraged to attend the Parents’ Orientation offered by New Student Programs.
-The Parents’ Orientation will provide parents with information about what to expect as their student transitions to NC State, as well as information about the numerous campus resources available to students at NC State.
-Parents will also have opportunities to meet with NC State staff, current students, and other parents at orientation.
-Details about the Parents’ Orientation can be found on the New Student Programs website.
+Parents are not eligible to attend the new student orientation, however they are encouraged to attend the International Family Orientation offered by New Student Programs.
+The Family Orientation will provide parents with information about what to expect as their student transitions to NC State, as well as information about the numerous campus resources available to students at NC State.
+Family members will also have opportunities to meet with NC State staff, current students, and other parents at orientation.
+Details about the International Family Orientation can be found on the New Student Programs website.

-Please Note: The Parents’ Orientation sessions are only offered for parents of undergraduate students and registration is required.
-Parents should NOT take their students out of student orientation early to complete other tasks as they will miss important information in their student orientation sessions.
+Please Note: The International Family Orientation sessions are only offered for parents of undergraduate students and registration is required.
+Parents should NOT take their students out of New Student Orientation early to complete other tasks as they will miss important information in their orientation sessions.

 Parents & Families Services